Fans of architect Frank O. Gehry can take in four of his early works in downtown Columbia, but they'd better hurry.

 The firehouse - officially known as the Public Safety Building - has been substantially renovated since it opened in 1967.
 There have been a couple additions, and the installation of a dropped ceiling reduced energy costs but also hid exposed beam work.

-Even before those changes, developer James W. Rouse meddled with the architect's original designs for both buildings, which he'd commissioned for his new town of Columbia, said C. Gregory Walsh of Los Angeles, who worked with Gehry on designs for both.
+Even before those changes, developer James W. Rouse meddled with the architect's original designs for both buildings, which he had commissioned for his new town of Columbia, said C. Gregory Walsh of Los Angeles, who worked with Gehry on designs for both.

 Gehry's team dreamed up something "strong" and "abstract," Walsh said.
 Rouse wanted "overtly friendly."